 The “Bruner Presumption” is so named from a Federal Circuit Court case, Bruner v.
 Office of Personnel Management, 996 F.2d 290 (Fed.
 Cir.
 1993).
 It essentially stands for the proposition that, if a Federal employee under FERS or CSRS is removed for his or her medical inability to perform the duties of his or her position, that such a specified removal constitutes “prima facie” evidence of entitlement to disability retirement.
 This legalese simply means that it makes it harder for the Office of Personnel Management to deny a disability retirement application.
 However, always remember that it is still, even with the Bruner Presumption, the responsibility of the applicant to show that he or she is entitled to disability retirement benefits — by having the necessary medical documentation showing that you cannot perform the essential elements of the job.

-Like life insurance and health insurance, the fine print and details of the contractual benefits are often “out of sight” and “out of mind” — until the necessity arises.
+Like life insurance and health insurance (you will still be able to maintain your health or medical insurance), the fine print and details of the contractual benefits are often “out of sight” and “out of mind” — until the necessity arises.
 Federal Disability Retirement benefits are rarely considered until the need arises.
 It is a benefit accorded to all Federal and Postal employees, and is part of the “employment package” — the totality of compensatory benefits.

 Placed on a linear spectrum, when an employee begins his or her Federal career, disability retirement benefits are merely an irrelevancy to set aside for those unnamed and faceless “old folks”; as one moves along the linear spectrum of life and career, however, and medical conditions develop over time, the benefits of a disability retirement annuity become magnified in importance.
 A lifetime of working to obtain a semblance of financial security need not become devastated because of a medical condition.
 A disability retirement annuity allows for a certain level of financial security – and secures a “fresh start” of productivity in allowing for a second career and a different occupation.
 While “out of sight” for today, it is nevertheless a benefit to be mindful of for the future.